Revnoplex/Revnoplex/README.md

 - [Revnobot](https://github.com/Revnoplex/revnobot-public) - A general purpose discord bot written in python using the [Pycord](https://github.com/Pycord-Development/pycord) library.
 The code is propriatary but you can add my bot [here](https://revnoplex.github.io/bot).

 - [vidtty](https://github.com/Revnoplex/vidtty) - A command line based video player written in python that converts and plays videos using ascii characters.
-Shown exclusely in [this video](https://www.youtube.com/watch?v=OSnveMc77ss).
+Featured in [this video](https://www.youtube.com/watch?v=OSnveMc77ss).

 - [ayt-api](https://github.com/Revnoplex/ayt-api) - A basic asynchronous, object oriented python library for the YouTube api.